serokell/tezos-packaging/docker/README.md

 #### Updating release in scope of the same upstream version

-In case you're uploading the same version of the package but with the a different release number, you'll highly likely have to use the same source archive (`.orig.tar.gz` archive) that was used for the first release in the scope of the same version, it can be downloaded from the launchpad package details (e.g. https://launchpad.net/~serokell/+archive/ubuntu/tezos/+sourcefiles/tezos-client/2:7.4-0ubuntu2/tezos-client_7.4.orig.tar.gz).
+In case you're uploading the same version of the package but with a different release number, you'll highly likely have to use the same source archive (`.orig.tar.gz` archive) that was used for the first release in the scope of the same version, it can be downloaded from the launchpad package details (e.g. https://launchpad.net/~serokell/+archive/ubuntu/tezos/+sourcefiles/tezos-client/2:7.4-0ubuntu2/tezos-client_7.4.orig.tar.gz).